drBenway/pixi-vn-wiki/start/labels.md

 * The game has no end, so if the steps are finished, there has been an error, and it needs to be handled
 * The game ends when the player reaches a certain point.
 For example, when the player reaches a certain point in the story you can navigate to a game over screen

 The recommended method for managing the end of the game is to create a `StartLabel` that will be the first label to be executed.
-This label will be responsible for calling the other labels and managing the end of the game. `StartLabel` for manage the end must have a how last step a function that will be responsible for ending the game.
+This label will be responsible for calling the other labels. `StartLabel` for manage the end must have a how last step a function that will be responsible for ending the game.

 For example, if you want to end the game when the steps are finished: